 Adapting to Laser Blended Vision is as easy as popping on a pair of glasses — it just takes a bit longer

 The exact length of recovery following Laser Blended Vision varies from person to person.
 It all depends on how quickly your brain adjusts and learns to focus on distant and near objects using the blend zone.

 During the adaptation time, you may experience that your distance vision or near vision is ‘not quite right’ because of confusion of the images between the two eyes.
 The good news is that this visual confusion is instantly reversed by a simple pair of temporary spectacles.
 You do not have to worry about the use of these ‘balancing spectacles’ affecting your recovery and neural adaptation.
 This feeling will gradually reduce over time – complete adaptation takes about 4-6 months on average.
 It is faster for some patients but can take up to a year in others.
 Your surgeon will keep an eye on your progress over the following weeks and months at your aftercare appointments.
 Adaptation may also be hindered if the refraction is not exactly on target, but an enhancement procedure can be performed in such cases.

 There’s a high likelihood that if, after going through a comprehensive screening process, you’re deemed fully suitable for Laser Blended Vision, then you’ll have no problem at all adapting to your new vision.

-For what for a lot of people means clear and stress-free vision for the rest of their lives, the question of taking a bit of time to adapt to a new way of seeing is barely given a second thought.
+For a lot of people, this means clear and stress-free vision for the rest of their lives, the question of taking a bit of time to adapt to a new way of seeing is barely given a second thought.
 But it’s none the less a big decision, and therefore it warrants a good amount of attention, research, and consideration.